Last Updated on 05/31/21 by quiltripping

 My Princess cruise had a very long day in Skagway so I decided to rent a car and drive off the beaten path from Skagway to Carcross in the Yukon in Canada since this was supposed to be a very scenic route.

 After stopping briefly at the Klondike Gold Rush National Historic Park Visitors Center and at the local quilt shop, The Rushin Tailor, I picked up my rental car at Avis and took off toward Canada.
-The 1.5 hour drive to Carcross went by very quickly as I passed through beautiful sub alpine scenery dotted with blue lakes and distant mountain peaks.
+The 1.5 hour drive to Carcross went by very quickly as I passed through beautiful sub alpine scenery dotted with opal colored lakes and distant mountain peaks.

 In Carcross I stopped by the Visitor’s Center at the colorful Carcross Commons which was decorated with many First Nations’ designs.
 I also checked out a First Nations’ clan gathering at the local community center where I had some of the local food and caught a few native dance performances.
 I would have liked to stay longer to see more of the day’s events, but I had to get back to the ship.